HeldanaG/EasyShop/README.md

   # ![logo](https://github.com/user-attachments/assets/db3515d6-2c95-41cf-a123-0694cc06c0cf)

-EasyShop version 2 is a simple e-commerce web application developed with Java, Spring Boot, and MySQL.
-It allows users to browse products, manage their shopping cart, and place orders.
-Admin users can manage products, categories, and user roles.
-The system provides secure authentication and authorization for all user actions. we were provided with starter code that was incomplete and contained a few bugs that we needed to address.
-Throughout the development process, we leveraged Postman to run a series of tests to ensure that our controllers and DAOs were functioning correctly.
-These tests were essential in validating the integrity and behavior of our application endpoints.
+EasyShop Version 2 is a backend-focused e-commerce application developed using Java, Spring Boot, and MySQL.
+It supports essential features like product browsing, shopping cart management, and order processing for users, while administrators can manage products, categories, and user roles.
+The project started from partially completed starter code that contained several bugs and missing implementations.
+As part of the development process, I was responsible for identifying and fixing these issues, implementing missing features, and writing unit tests for all DAO classes to ensure data access functionality.
+I used Postman throughout the project to test the API endpoints and confirm that controllers and DAOs behaved as expected.
+These tests were crucial in verifying the integrity and reliability of the application’s backend.

 ---